-The meat/meat alternates component includes cooked lean meat, poultry, or fish; cheese; cottage cheese; beans and peas (legumes); eggs; nut and seed butters; nuts and seeds; commercial tofu that contains at least 5 grams of protein in 2.2 ounces; tempeh; surimi; alternate protein products (APPs); and yogurt.
+The meat/meat alternates component includes cooked lean meat, poultry, or fish; cheese; cottage cheese; beans and peas (legumes); eggs; nut and seed butters; nuts and seeds; commercial tofu that contains at least 5 grams of protein in 2.2 ounces; tempeh; surimi; alternate protein products (APPs); and yogurt (including soy yogurt) that contain no more than 23 grams of total sugars per 6 ounces.
+The USDA's CACFP Best Practices recommends serving only lean meats, nuts, and legumes; limiting processed meats to one serving per week; and serving only low-fat or reduced-fat natural cheese.

-• Serving size: The ASP meal pattern for grades K-12 lists the meat/meat alternates component in ounces instead of ounce equivalents because the USDA's final rule, Nutrition Standards for the National School Lunch and School Breakfast Programs, does not change the ASP meal pattern for grades K-12.
+• Serving size: The ASP preschool meal pattern lists the meat/meat alternates component in ounces instead of ounce equivalents.
 The amount of a food that provides 1 ounce equivalent or 1 ounce of the meat/meat alternates component is the same.
-The minimum serving size is 1 ounce of the edible portion of cooked lean meat, poultry, or fish, e.g., cooked lean meat without bone, breading, binders, fillers, or other ingredients.
+The minimum serving size is 1⁄2 ounce of the edible portion of cooked lean meat, poultry, or fish, e.g., cooked lean meat without bone, breading, binders, fillers, or other ingredients.